Litterfall Mercury Monitoring Initiative

 The protocols for the litterfall mercury monitoring initiative explain the forest study plot and sample collection.
 One of the litterfall collectors from the 3-year study is shown here.

-The NADP litterfall mercury monitoring fee is $2,600 per site during 2012.
+The NADP litterfall mercury monitoring fee is $2,600 per site.
 This fee pays for sampling supplies, sample analysis, shipping to the site, and site support.
 Like other NADP networks, the site pays to ship the monthly litterfall samples to NADP (2 to 6 shipments, depending on location and forest type).
 Also, the site operator will spend approximately 1 hour each month, first to deploy 8 sample collectors and then to retrieve and ship the 8 monthly litterfall samples.
 The samples can be collected at the same time as the MDN sample is collected (about 1 hour per month).
 No extra equipment or supplies are needed.

 For More Information